 Department meetings may be held on the THIRD Monday of each month or on the first Tuesday following a Monday holiday.
-All department members are required to attend.
+All department members are required to attend (including coaches).
+If a staff member is physically unable to attend, the teacher must notify the evaluator and CIAS for approval.
+Records will be kept of staff attendance.
 Whenever possible, time will be set aside for PLCs to meet.
+Meetings will be held from 2:25 pm - 3:25 pm and will be facilitated by content area CIAS unless otherwise notified by administration.